heche-psb/wgd/README.md

 The *K*<sub>S</sub> method is established on a model of gene family evolution that each gene family is allowed to evolve via gene duplication and loss.
 Note that the gene family here is assumed to be the cluster of all genes descended from an ancestral gene in a single genome.
 Recovering the gene tree of such gene family informs the timing, scilicet the age, of gene duplication events.
 The age refered here, is not in real geological time, but in the unit of evolutionary distance, i.e., the number of substitutions per site.
 When the evolutionary rate remains approximately constant, the evolutionary distance is then supposed to be proportional to the real evolutionary time.
 The synonymous distance *K*<sub>S</sub>, the number of synonymous substitutions per synonymous site, is such candidate that synonymous substitutions would not incur the change of amino acid and are thus regarded as neutral, which according to the neutral theory should occur in constant rate.
 Given a model of gene family that allows the gene to duplicate and get lost in a fixed rate, one can derive that the probability density function of the *K*<sub>S</sub> age distribution of retained gene duplicates is a quasi-exponential function that most retained gene duplicates are recently borned with ~0 age while as the age going older the associated number of retained gene duplicates decay quasi-exponentially.
 Therefore, the occurance of large-scale gene duplication events, for instane WGDs, with varied retention rate, will leave an age peak from the burst of gene duplicates in a short time-frame upon the initial age distribution, and can be unveiled from mixture modeling analysis.
 However, WGDs identified from the paralogous *K*<sub>S</sub> age distributions can only inform the WGD timing in the time-scale of that specific species, which is not comparable in the phylogenetic context.
 Only with the orthologous *K*<sub>S</sub> age distributions, which convert the estimated body from paralogues to orthologues and inform the relative timing of speciation events, can we decipher the phylogenetic placement of WGDs after proper rate correction. `wgd v2` is such program that helps users construct paralogous and orthologous *K*<sub>S</sub> age distributions and realize both the identification and placement of WGDs.

+In the premise of phylogenetically located WGDs, the absolute age (in geological time) of WGDs can also be inferred from those WGD-retained gene duplicates, although there has been no easy or straightforward pipeline for this job so far.
+In `wgd v2`, we developed a feasible integrated pipleline for absolute dating of WGDs.
+The pipeline can be roughly divided into three main steps.
+1) The construction of anchor *K*<sub>S</sub> distribution and the delineation of crediable *K*<sub>S</sub> range adopted for phylogenetic dating, using `wgd dmd`, `wgd ksd`, `wgd syn` and `wgd peak`.
+Note that here we only consider genome assembly because for transcriptome assembly it's impossible to distinguish WGD-derived duplicates from small-scale duplication-derived duplicates, which happened in a continuous time-frame instead of only a separate short time-frame and thus reflects the duration of that branch rather than the time at which WGD occurred.
+2) The formulation of a starting tree used in the phylogenetic dating, composed of a few species and annotated with fossil calibration information.
+This step is essential for the result of absolute WGD dating that we suggest users of taking great caution to assure the tree topology and proper bounds for fossil calibrations.
+3) The construction of orthogroups consisting of collinear duplicates of the focal species and their reciprocal best hits (RBHs) against other species in the starting tree and the phylogenetic dating using a molecular dating program for instance `mcmctree`, via program `wgd dmd` and `wgd focus`.
+We recommend the usage of Bayesian molecular dating program `mcmctree`, which provides a variety of different substitution and rate models.
+Nonetheless, we urge users to set prior distribution of different parameters with caution and assure adequate sampling of different parameters.

 ## Installation

 The easiest way to install `wgd v2` is using PYPI.
-Note that if you want to get the latest update, we suggest installing from the source, since the update on PYPI will be delayed compared to here in the source.
+Note that if you want to get the latest update, we suggest installing from the source, since the update on PYPI will be delayed compared to here of source.

 ```
 pip install wgd